 For example, this article is targeting B2B SEO Strategies, so you will notice our content is littered with the concepts of creating a complete strategy.

 4).
 Improve Current Page Designs

-Poor usability is a major cause of high bounce rate.
+Poor usability is a major cause of a high bounce rate.
 If the user experience is awkward, there is every possibility that the user will exit the site immediately.